 It may not be fast or flashy, but the Mazda MX-5 Miata offers one of the purest driving experiences of any new car.
 It’s small, light, and responds to the driver’s inputs with immediacy.
 The 2.0-liter, four-cylinder engine’s 181 horsepower rating won’t impress your friends, but it’s eager to rev and it’s available with a smooth-shifting six-speed manual transmission.
 You can order an automatic transmission if you prefer a two-pedal setup.

 The rest of the Miata is pretty good too.
 The current, fourth-generation model (called ND in Mazda-speak) has more expressive styling than previous versions, and the interior is admirably simple and ergonomic for a modern car.
 Previous generations of Miata have proven to be fairly reliable as well, which bodes well for the new one.

 Mazda offers two choices of convertible top.
 You can opt for the basic soft top, or step up to the Miata RF to get a power-folding hard top.
 The RF offers a sleek fastback shape with the roof up (hence the name, an acronym for “Retractable Fastback”), although it’s really more like a 1970s or 1980s targa top than a true convertible.

-Why you should buy this: It’s a drop-top lounge on wheels.
+Why you should buy this: It’s both luxurious and fast.